sjwines/hourofai/forest/forest3.md

 **Avoid the Sonar Buoy**

 Enemy sonar buoys patrol these waters.
-They’ll bump your drone and make you drop any collected data.
+They’ll bump your drone and cause you to lose any collected data.

 ## {2.
 Spawn the Enemy Buoy}

-Let’s create the roaming buoy.
+Let’s create the enemy roaming sonar buoy.

 ---